Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: INTRODUCTION

-\IEEEPARstart{I}ntroduced by Birk and Kol in \cite{BiK}, an index coding problem (ICP) has a server with access to a library of messages broadcasting to a set of caching receivers.
-Each receiver has a subset of these messages available in its cache and requests a non-intersecting subset of messages from the server.
-Index coding aims to satisfy the message requests of all the receivers with a minimum number of server transmissions by utilizing the information of receivers' cached contents.
-A solution of an ICP, which is a set of transmissions from the server that satisfies all the receivers' message requests, is called an index code, and the number of transmissions in it is called its length.
-An index code is said to be linear if all the transmissions are linear combinations of the messages and optimal if it has the minimum possible number of transmissions.
+A solution of an ICP, which is a set of transmissions from the server that satisfies all the receivers' message requests, is called an index code, and the number of transmissions in an index code is called its length.
+An index code is said to be linear if all the transmissions are linear combinations of the messages, scalar if the transmissions only involve a single generation of the message, and optimal if the number of transmissions in it is the minimum possible.
+The original formulation of the ICP considered a setting where each receiver requests a unique message.
+This was further explored in \cite{BBJK}, which gave a graphical representation for this problem, called side information graph, and showed that a graph functional called minrank gives the length of an optimal scalar linear index code.

-Ong and Ho in \cite{OngHo} introduced a class of single uniprior ICPs, where each receiver knows a unique message and demands a subset of the messages available at the server.
-This class of ICPs was represented graphically using directed graphs called information-flow graphs in \cite{OngHo}.
-An algorithm which takes this graph as input and generates its strongly connected components (SCCs), called the pruning algorithm was given, and linear index codes for each of these SCCs were also developed based on their spanning trees.
-Further, it was shown in \cite{OngHo} that linear index codes are optimal for this class of ICPs.
+Ong and Ho in \cite{OngHo} introduced a class of ICPs, called single uniprior ICPs, where each receiver has a unique message as side information and demands a subset of the messages available at the server.
+The problem is termed single uniprior since each user knows a ``single" message ``\textit{a priori}".
+The formulation of the single-uniprior ICP in \mbox{\cite{OngHo, OHL}} was motivated by satellite communications.
+In this scenario, multiple clients engage in message exchange through a satellite, which functions as a relay.
+Due to the absence of direct communication links, clients initially transmit their messages to the satellite using an uplink channel.
+Subsequently, the satellite decodes the messages, re-encodes them, and broadcasts them back to the clients through a downlink channel.
+In this context, the downlink operation can be likened to a single uniprior ICP, where each client aims to acquire the messages of other clients, armed with knowledge solely about its own single message \textit{a priori}.
+This class of ICPs was represented graphically using directed graphs called information-flow graphs in \cite{OngHo, OHL}.
+An algorithm that takes this graph as input and generates its strongly connected components (SCCs) is called the pruning algorithm, and linear index codes for each of these SCCs were also developed based on their spanning trees.
+Further, it was shown in \mbox{\cite{OngHo, OHL}} that, for this class of ICPs, linear index codes achieve the minimum possible length as opposed to the general case where it was shown by Lubetzky and Stav in \mbox{\cite{LS}} that non-linear index codes outperform linear index codes.